Topics for Analysis: Karma, Me and Blame

 Karmic actions of the mind do not have preliminary or follow-up phases.

-There are three types of “karmic aftermath” – a term I have coined for karmic features that follow from karmic impulses of the mind (mental urges), whether inciting ones or mere ones:
+There are three types of “karmic aftermath” – a term I have coined for the following three:

 - Positive or negative karmic force (karmic potential)

 - Karmic tendencies (sa-bon, Skt. bīja)